 It is vital that compliance and enforcement issues are considered before any decisions are made about the scope and nature of any new policies and regulations.
-The initiative can be well-meant, but it will quickly fall into disrepute if it meets resistance and has to be policed in an obtrusive way, or if the compliance costs, or enforcement costs, are out of proportion to its benefit.
+The initiative can be well-meant, but it will quickly fall into disrepute if it meets resistance, or is undermined, and then has to be policed in an obtrusive way, or if the compliance costs, or enforcement costs, are out of proportion to its benefit.

 Formal regulations should always be transparent, targeted, consistent, and in proportion to the risk, and the regulator must be publicly accountable.

 In the case of risk regulation, compliance is often best assured by providing incentives to encourage those causing the risk to change their behaviour.
 Where possible, therefore, the cost or impact of the policy should fall upon the person or entity causing the risk, not the person suffering it.
 If that is not possible then any numerical targets (e.g. for local enforcement bodies) should be concerned with reductions in the occurrence in the risk (e.g. fewer outbreaks of food poisoning) rather than increases in enforcement action (e.g. numbers of prosecutions).
 And don’t make it obligatory for small firms to keep papers for 40 years – and, yes, such a regulation did recently exist.